The following post is from Selena of 1momsmission: Busy Mom’s Guide to Detox

 5. Who in your life will support you in your goals?

 6. Would you like to have more education before you make changes?
 Working with a professional can give you not only education but support and accountability – all very useful for a first-time detoxer.

 Take a look out the window: see the new leaves making their way into the world, regenerating after a long winter?
 Here you can find your inspiration to clean out, spruce up, and refresh yourself to bask in the birth of spring.
 Grab hold of this information, share it with your friends, form a group, and get clean today.

-*This article is not meant to claim a cure to disease.
+*This article is not meant to claim a cure for a disease.
 If you have any medical problems, please speak to a healthcare professional before embarking on any radical dietary change.

 Have you ever done a detox or cleanse?
 Is it something you’re ready to try now?